-- DeviceIDobfuscationKey: TXID\CTRREF for counter-based procedure and TXID for GCS time-based procedure - time: counter or GCS time.
-Time size: 4 bytes are allocated. - [0..4] TXID is five LSB from AES-HMAC algorithm result.
+- DeviceIDobfuscationKey: TXID\CTRREF for counter-based procedure and TXID for GCS time-based procedure - Time\Reference: counter or GCS time.
+Time size: 4 B are allocated. - [ 0 ..4] TXID is five LSB from AES-HMAC algorithm result.

 The mapping from the TXID to the customer ID is maintained by the Application Server.